Central Vermont Solid Waste Management District

 Catering services:

-• If you are working with a catering company, ask them to provide only washable/reuseable containers.
-Most catering companies are willing and able to comply with requests to compost food scraps, use reusable to-go containers, and limit the amount of waste, when requested.
+• If you are working with a catering company, ask them to provide only washable/reusable containers.
+Most catering companies are willing to comply with requests to compost food scraps, use reusable to-go containers, and limit the amount of waste.

 D.I.Y food service:

-• Whenever possible, use either catering supply companies for reusable items or locally source items for serving and eating food, such as tablecloths, silverware, glasses, mugs, plates and cloth napkins.
-If reusables aren’t an option for the caterer or vendor that you select, use only recyclable materials, as compostables are not currently accepted at any Central Vermont commercial composting company.
+• If possible, use catering supply companies or locally source items for reusable items like tablecloths, silverware, glasses, mugs, plates, bowls and cloth napkins.
+If your vendor or caterer cannot provide reusables, use only recyclable items, since compostables are not accepted by any Central Vermont commercial food scrap haulers or outlets.

-• We lend out bus bins for setting up your own dish-washing station!
-With help from volunteers, you can choose reuseable service-ware for your event. click on the button below to reserve your bins today.
+• We loan out bus bins for setting up your own dish-washing station.
+ON HOLD With help from volunteers, you can choose reusable service-ware for your event.

 Picture